BiologicalRecordsCentre/recorder-feedback-controller/README.md

 ### Posit connect

-The app can be (in theory, I haven't actually got it working yet) deployed on a posit connect server.
+The app can be deployed on a posit connect server.
 First install the `rsconnect-python` package.
 See https://docs.posit.co/rsconnect-python/ for documentation about the CLI.
-Main issue is that it still won't have publicly accessble endpoints unless public
+Main issue is that it still won't have publicly accessble endpoints unless you have permisstion to make thw app public.

 `pip install rsconnect-python`